oracle/fmw-kubernetes/docs-source/content/oig/create-or-update-image/_index.md

 ##### Set up additional build scripts

-Creating an Oracle Identity Governance Docker image using the WebLogic Image Tool requires additional container scripts for Oracle Identity Governance domains.
+Creating an Oracle Identity Governance container image using the WebLogic Image Tool requires additional container scripts for Oracle Identity Governance domains.

 1. Clone the [docker-images](https://github.com/oracle/docker-images.git) repository to set up those scripts.
 In these steps, this directory is `DOCKER_REPO`: